PeterGV/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ne-wdfdevice-_wdf_fileobject_class.md

 ### -field WdfFileObjectWdfCanUseFsContext

 The driver requires a framework file object.
-The framework can store the object's handle in the <b>FsContext</b> member of the file's Windows Driver Model (WDM) <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_file_object">FILE_OBJECT</a> structure.
+The framework can store internal context information in the <b>FsContext</b> member of the file's Windows Driver Model (WDM) <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_file_object">FILE_OBJECT</a> structure.

 ### -field WdfFileObjectWdfCanUseFsContext2

 The driver requires a framework file object.
-The framework can store the object's handle in the <b>FsContext2</b> member of the file's WDM FILE_OBJECT structure.
+The framework can store internal context information in the <b>FsContext2</b> member of the file's WDM FILE_OBJECT structure.

 ### -field WdfFileObjectWdfCannotUseFsContexts

 The driver requires a framework file object.
-The framework cannot store the object's handle in the <b>FsContext</b> or <b>FsContext2</b> member of the file's WDM FILE_OBJECT structure, because one or more drivers are using these members.
+The framework cannot store internal context information in the <b>FsContext</b> or <b>FsContext2</b> member of the file's WDM FILE_OBJECT structure, because one or more drivers are using these members.
 Therefore, the framework must store the handle internally.

 ### -field WdfFileObjectCanBeOptional